European shares steady ahead of U.S.-China trade talks

 On Tuesday, a weaker dollar supported shares in companies that get much their revenue overseas.
 Consumer staples provided the biggest boost to the STOXX, while a stronger oil price supported energy stocks.

-Though the earnings season is largely over in Europe, shares in oilfield services company Wood Plc (WG.L) were among the top STOXX gainers, up more than 4 percent, after reporting a first-half profit towards the higher end of its forecast.
+Though the earnings season is largely over in Europe, shares in oilfield services company Wood Plc were among the top STOXX gainers, up more than 4 percent, after reporting a first-half profit towards the higher end of its forecast .

-Russian mining company Polymetal (POLYP.L) also rose 2.1 percent after giving a half-year update.
-Denmark’s Jyske Bank (JYSK.CO) led banking stocks higher after its second-quarter earnings release.
+Russian mining company Polymetal also rose 2.1 percent after giving a half-year update.
+Denmark’s Jyske Bank led banking stocks higher after its second-quarter earnings release .

-However, shares in BHP Billiton (BLT.L) were down around 2 percent after its underlying profit came in below forecasts.
+However, shares in BHP Billiton were down around 2 percent after its underlying profit came in below forecasts .
+(Reporting by Kit Rees, editing by Larry King)